 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Okay, let's go to our trim extend multiple elements.
+Okay, let's go to our trim/extend multiple elements.
 Okay, let's check this out in our 3D view.
 So let's go to our 3D fire sprinkler system.

 Let's go back to our piping plan, and there it is highlighted there.
-Let's go to move and two feet.
-You can see our arm over is still connected.
+Let's go to Move and two feet.
+You can see our armover is still connected.

 Okay, so in the next series of videos, we'll begin our annotations for our piping and reflected ceiling plans and wrap up our project.